This page is regularly updated as new products come out. This page was last updated December 12, 2019.

 Although the radio is beautiful, its ergonomics, to me, are worse than the X9D.
 I find the X9D to be more comfortable to hold.
 The sticks on the X10 also feel little further inward from the edge of the radio, so that it feels like my fingers have to reach just a bit more than on the X9D.
 The angular shape of the radio means that the switches are not placed exactly where your fingers naturally land.
 Finally, battery life on the X10 is shorter, probably because of its huge, beautiful screen.

-If you buy an X10, I can pretty much guarantee you that you won't be disappointed.
+If you buy an X10, I can pretty much guarantee you that you won’t be disappointed.
 This is a really, really good radio.
-The question isn't whether the X10 will make you happy: it will.
-The question is just whether an X9D would make you just as happy, and keep a fair chunk of cash in your pocket.
+The question isn’t whether the X10 will make you happy: it will.
+The question is just whether another radio would make you just as happy, and keep a fair chunk of cash in your pocket.

 There are lots of long-range control systems out there, so why have I singled out Crossfire for its own category on this List?
 Because Team Blacksheep is the first to have created a whole system that is robust, reliable, and (relatively) easy to use.
 They’ve even made a tiny little receiver specifically for us FPV racing and freestyle pilots!